YogeshNaikZionTech/Charity/README.md

 ## UI Guys
 * Feel free to add up your own folders in the webcontent if necessary.
 That is where all the pages,images,css and js has to be. (this will help us be organised in our project.)
-* you Can change the index.html that is there to give you a start.
+* you can change the index.html that is there to give you a start.

 ## Back-end
 * make sure you follow the camel case and package strucutes.
 All the similar functionalites should end up in same package.
-* Commit you changes whenever possible
+* Commit your changes whenever possible